Get the Point

 - Label the plastic bottle using masking tape and a permanent marker with the warning:

-SHARPS!
 Do Not Recycle.
-Dispose Properly.

 You can also purchase sharps containers from your pharmacist and it will be labeled properly.- Store: